 Manufacturer-specific ID: static and considered valid at least in the PLMN in which it is used.
 The same ID may be used by a UE in different PLMNs.

-However, abnormal situations may result in the need for the network to provide a new PLMN-assigned ID (e.g. due to CN node failure).
+However, certain situations may result in the need for the network to provide a new PLMN-assigned ID (e.g. due to CN node failure resulting in a previous mapping no longer existing).

 Q6: Based on the exemplary use cases in the interim conclusions, RAN2 understand that an update of the UE capability ID could be initiated either by the UE with the capability set change or the network without the capability set change (also depending on which UE capability ID solution is standardised in the end).
 Can SA2 confirm this understanding?